-Services Pmi in Sweden averaged 55.33 points from 2006 until 2020, reaching an all time high of 67.20 points in April of 2007 and a record low of 34.40 points in January of 2009.
+Services PMI in Sweden averaged 55.88 points from 2006 until 2021, reaching an all time high of 71.60 points in May of 2021 and a record low of 34.40 points in January of 2009.
 This page provides the latest reported value for - Sweden Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Sweden Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Swedbank
+Sweden Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Services Pmi in Sweden is expected to be 44.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services Pmi in Sweden to stand at 52.00 in 12 months time.
-In the long-term, the Sweden Services PMI is projected to trend around 55.00 points in 2021 and 52.00 points in 2022, according to our econometric models.
+Services PMI in Sweden is expected to be 57.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Services PMI is projected to trend around 55.10 points in 2022 and 54.00 points in 2023, according to our econometric models.